Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 CuPy (>=10.0.0) have adopted the Array API Standard.

-##### Note about using Array API Standard
+##### Note about using the Array API Standard

-The definition of Array API Standard and it’s usage may evolve over time and this blog post is just an example of how we can use it to make GPUs accessible to the users of libraries like scipy and scikits and it doesn’t not necessarily define the best practices around adopting the standard.
-The best practices for adopting Array API is still a work very much in progress and will evolve drastically.
+The definition of the Array API Standard and its usage may evolve over time.
+This blog post is only meant to illustrate how we can use it to make GPUs accessible to users of libraries like SciPy and scikits and the performance benefits of that.
+It does not necessarily define any best practices around adopting the standard.
+Such adoption best practices are still a work in progress and will evolve over the next year.

 ## Demonstration Example

 The example we have chosen to demonstrate adopting the Array API standard to make GPUs accessible in SciPy and scikits is the one taken from scikit-learn’s
-documentation: Segmenting the picture of greek coins in regions.
-This example uses Spectral clustering on a graph created from voxel-to-voxel difference on an image to break this image into multiple partly-homogeneous regions (or say clusters).
+documentation: segmenting a picture of Greek coins into regions.
+This example uses spectral clustering on a graph created from voxel-to-voxel difference on an image to break this image into multiple partly-homogeneous regions (or clusters).
-In essence spectral clustering is about finding the clusters in a graph i.e. finding the mostly connected subgraph and thereby identifying the clusters alternatively it can be described as finding subgraphs having maximum number of within cluster connections and minimum number of between cluster connections.
+In essence spectral clustering is about finding the clusters in a graph, i.e., finding the mostly connected subgraph and thereby identifying clusters.
+Alternatively, it can be described as finding subgraphs having a maximum number of within-cluster connections and a minimum number of between-cluster connections.

 ### Dataset